chevere/docs/components/Translator.md

 ## TranslatorLoader

-[TranslatorLoader](../reference/Chevere/Components/Translator/TranslatorLoader.md) is in charge of providing a Translator, which provides PHP translations.
+The [TranslatorLoader](../reference/Chevere/Components/Translator/TranslatorLoader.md) component is in charge of providing a Translator, which provides PHP translations.

 ### Creating TranslatorLoader